 Taken together, these activities represent an extremely proactive approach to mosquito control.

-The Town does not engage in calendar or automatic weekly fogging and relies almost exclusively on the data the surveillance traps collects.
-When fogging is appropriate, the Town only fogs late in the evening or at night, and when it is not windy, which helps control where the adulticide is distributed helping protect, among other things bees and aquatic life in the nearby Platte River.
+The Town does not engage in scheduled weekly fogging, and instead relies almost exclusively on the data the surveillance traps collects.
+When fogging is appropriate, the Town only fogs late in the evening or at night.
+In addition, the Town only fogs when it is not windy, which helps control where the adulticide is distributed helping protect, among other things, bees and aquatic life in the nearby South Platte River.
+When fogging occurs: